-Initial assessment and subsequent reassessment of academic standing is based on students' performance in a minimum of $\star 9$.
-If, at the time of review, students have attempted fewer than $\star 9$ since the last assessment, the review is deferred and the academic standing assigned at the last review remains in effect until the next review.
+Initial assessment and subsequent reassessment of academic standing is based on students' performance in a minimum of $\star 9$ in Fall/Winter Terms.
+Students who take courses only in Fall or only in Winter Terms are subject to assessment.
+Courses taken in Spring/Summer Terms are excluded from the assessment.
+If a student attempts fewer than $\star 9$ the review is deferred and the academic standing assigned at the last review remains in effect until the next Fall/Winter review.

-Assessment of academic performance is conducted at the end of each student's registration in both Fall/Winter and Spring/Summer provided that $\star 9$ have been attempted since the last review.
-As well, academic standing is assessed at the end of each student's program even if less than $\star 9$ have been taken since the last review.

-The GPA is printed on the University of Alberta transcript.
-Both averages, GPA and FGPA, are included on the Bear Tracks record that students are responsible to review (https://www.beartracks.ualberta.ca) at the end of each Fall/Winter and Spring/Summer.
+Academic standing is assessed at the end of each student's program even if less than $\star 9$ have been taken since the last review.
+The GPA is printed on the University of Alberta transcript and final grades are available on the Bear Tracks record that students are responsible to review at the end of each term